 Executive Director’s update

-Also featured is our Stepping Stones Program that offers training, mentoring and support to help women from refugee, migrant and asylum seeker backgrounds expand their business skills and increase their participation in business and the community.
+Also featured is Nyibol who set up her own textile business through our Stepping Stones program that offers support to help women from refugee, asylum seeker and migrant backgrounds to set up and expand their small businesses in the community.

 Acting Executive Director, Brotherhood of St. Laurence